Tech Staff Augmentation: Best Practices to Close Talent Gap Effectively

 Step 4.
 Introduce top candidates

-The top candidates are introduced to the client.
-We provide the CV together with our interview report and the review that explains why the candidates were shortlisted.
-We schedule the interview with the client and carry the candidates through the client’s in-house recruiting process.
-Once approved on the client’s side, the candidates get job offers from Digiteum.
+We introduce our top candidates.
+Along with the CV, we share our interview report and the review that explains why the candidates were shortlisted.
+Then we schedule interviews and carry the candidates through your own in-house process (validation, interview with tech leads, senior management, etc.).
+Once we get your approval, the candidates receive job offers from Digiteum.

 Step 5.
 Integrate new team members

-We help new team members onboard and become an integral part of the client’s team.
-We provide workplace, necessary equipment and help new engineers engage in our working environment as well as create synergy with the client’s team.
-In turn, the client provides access rights to the development infrastructure, conducts training, performs knowledge transfer and introduces management and communication practices on the project.
+We help new team members onboard and become an integral part of your team.
+We provide workplace and necessary equipment and help new engineers engage in our working environment as well as create synergy with your team.
+We make sure that new team members get access rights to the development infrastructure, go through training, knowledge transfer and learn about essential management and communication practices on the project.

-This approach has proven to be an effective and fast way to build up a reliable tech team.
-Here’s why:
+This approach has proven to be an effective and fast way to build up a reliable tech team, especially when paired with the following best practices of developers team augmentation.

 - We have over 12 years of experience in agile software development services and rich domain and tech knowledge.
 We are considerate of the client’s process and never intrude on it.
 But we are also proactive and treat our clients’ goals as our own.
 Therefore, when we know we can use our experience and help resolve an issue or suggest improvements, we are ready to step in.